abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Action representation

 Actions are represented by a property nested under "Actions" whose name is the unique URI that identifies the action.
 This URI shall be of the form:

   #*Namespace*.*ActionName*

 where

 * *Namespace* = The namespace used in the reference to the Redfish Schema in which the action is defined.
 For Redfish resources this shall be the version-independent namespace.
-* *ActionName* = The name of the action.
+* *ActionName* = The name of the action

 The client may use this fragment to identify the [action definition](#resource-actions) within the [referenced](#referencing-other-schemas) Redfish Schema document associated with the specified namespace.

 The value of the property shall be a JSON object containing a property named "target" whose value is a relative or absolute URL used to invoke the action.
 The JSON object for the action may contain a property named "title" whose value is a string containing the action's name.
 The "target" and "title" properties are defined in the [OData JSON Format](#OData-JSON) specification.

-The property representing the available action may be annotated with the [AllowableValues](#allowable-values) annotation in order to specify the list of allowable values for a particular parameter.
+The property representing the available action may be annotated with the [AllowableValues](#allowable-values) annotation to specify the list of allowable values for a particular parameter.

 For example, the following property represents the Reset action, defined in the ComputerSystem namespace: